LambdaDigamma/swift-license-ui/README.md

 </p>

 This package parses your `Settings.bundle` for licenses generated with the [LicensePlist](https://github.com/mono0926/LicensePlist) package by Masayuki Ono.
-You can also provide package licenses manually by passing `LicenseItem` to the view model.
+You can also provide static licenses by passing `LicenseItem` to the view model or create your own `LicenseLoader` implementation.
-Some of the most popular licenses can be retrieved using the `License` enum.
+Some of the most popular license terms can be retrieved using the `License` enum.

 ## Installation